Close Menu

 Do I need vaccinations to travel to Costa Rica?

 Yes, it’s recommended that you consult your doctor or a travel clinic about any vaccinations or medications you may need before traveling to Costa Rica.
 Depending on your country of origin and the length of your stay, you may need vaccinations against diseases such as hepatitis A and typhoid fever.
-(See Also: Is Washington Dc Safe to Visit Right Now?
-Safety Guide for Tourists)
+(See Also: Is It Safe To Visit Riga Now? – Insider Insights)

 What should I do if I get sick or injured while traveling in Costa Rica?